Customs and traditions of the Royal Navy: Pipe the side

 A ceremonial greeting by a guard of honour on the arrival of a flag officer or the commander of another ship, members of the royal family or foreign officers in uniform.
 The actual piping is done using a boatswain's call and consists of a low note, rising to high and falling to low again, lasting for twelve seconds on a single breath.

 Pipe the still

 A signal made boatswain's call which brings a ship's company to attention, especially for the "Colours" ceremony or when saluting a passing warship.
 A second call of "carry on!" returns the company to their duties.

 Fleet reviews

 The Fleet Review is an irregular tradition of assembling the fleet before the monarch.
 For example, at the most recent Review on 28 June 2005 to mark the bi-centenary of the Battle of Trafalgar, 167 ships of the RN, and 30 other nations, were present.
 The fleet review in 2005 showed the marked contrast between the size of the Navy in 2005 compared to the last review in 1977.
-In total the Royal Navy had 67 ships on display, with the largest ship present being the French carrier Charles De Gaulle at over 200 feet longer than HMS Invincible.
+In total the Royal Navy had 67 ships on display, with the largest ship present being the French carrier Charles De Gaulle.